ddemszky/framing-twitter/README.md

 Code for measuring and plotting the partisanship (log odds ratio) of words, phrases and semantic categories.
 - `word_partisanship.py`: calculate the partisanship of all words for each event
 - `plot word partisanship.ipynb`: compare partisanship of individual words / phrases across events
-- `event analogies.ipynb`: measure and plot the partisanship of event analogies
+- `event grounding.ipynb`: measure and plot the partisanship of event grounding
 - `modals.ipynb`: measure and plot the partisanship of modals
+- `pronouns.ipynb`: measure and plot the partisanship of pronouns

 `5_affect`